Data Scientist (Marketing and Natural Language Processing) - IT-Online

 - Bot Framework / Bot Builder SDK (ideal)

-- Troubleshoot data quality issues and work with team members to reach solutions- Perform descriptive analytics to discover trends and patterns in the data;
+- Troubleshoot data quality issues and work with team members to reach solutions

+- Perform descriptive analytics to discover trend and pattern in the data;

 - Create visualizations, including dashboards to provide insights on large data sets and input to finished reports